Honor system: Retail

 Some supermarket chains allow customers to scan their own groceries with handheld barcode readers while placing them in their own carts (see self-checkout).
-While the system gives customers the ability to place groceries in their bags without paying, and customers can be randomly audited, participating supermarkets have reported that this experimental system has not increased the amount of shoplifting.
+Customers can be randomly audited.
+While the system gives customers the ability to place groceries in their bags without paying, participating supermarkets have reported that this experimental system has not increased the amount of shoplifting.

-Many hardware superstores, including Home Depot, allow customers to place small items, such as screws, into bags, then label the bags along with the exact price and quantity of the item they are purchasing.
-The system, which can be easily cheated, is contingent upon the honesty of customers, and is labeled in many stores as an "honor system."

 In some countries, farmers leave bags of produce beside the road outside their houses with prices affixed.
 Passers-by pay by leaving cash in a container.
-In Ireland, New Zealand, Ikot Inyang Udo in Akwa Ibom State of Nigeria, Australia and the United Kingdom this is called the honesty box system.
+In Ireland, New Zealand, Australia and the United Kingdom this is called the honesty box system.
 In other countries, small unmanned stores are run, where customers are able to enter, obtain what they need, and pay the bill in a secure container.

-Sports

-In the sport of airsoft, players rely on an honor system to tell whether or not an opponent is hit, because unlike paintballs, airsoft pellets leave no visible markings on clothing.

-Two combat sports practiced by the Society for Creative Anachronism, Armored Combat and Rapier Combat, use an honor system to judge valid strikes.
-The individual who is hit is responsible for acknowledging if the impact was valid.

-Disc ultimate has historically relied on the honor system and encodes it as part of the “Spirit of the Game,” to the point where very few competitions use referees and players are allowed to call fouls on their opponents.

-Sports that deliberately incorporate alternative sexualities, by necessity, rely on the honor system for enforcement.
-The National Gay Flag Football League limits heterosexual competition to 20% of a team's roster.
-Muggle quidditch requires a minimum number of players to be of a second gender, while allowing players to identify as any number of gender identities to qualify under the rule.

 Public health

 During the COVID-19 pandemic, as many people have received their vaccines, the Centers for Disease Control and Prevention issued guidance that fully-vaccinated people no longer had to wear face masks.
 Many places relied on an honor system to trust that people who were not vaccinated continued to wear face masks.